dougbutner/wavvys/Wavvy Music Accolades Archives/[18] October 2020.md

 Friends, we recently debuted the latest version of cXc Music, Gold Version.

-Gold Version offers three new styles
+Gold Version offers three new map styles, and improved music dots.

+This is the final minor release until we move to Beta, with crypto rewards on the Wax blockchain, and so much more.

+[Paste tweet]